nchain-innovation/utxo-as-a-service/README.md

 https://github.com/brentongunning/rust-sv

-## To Build the Project
+## To Build the Service
-The project is developed in Rust.
+The service is developed in Rust.
 The best way to install Rust is to use `rustup`, see https://www.rust-lang.org/tools/install

 To build: